YellowOnion/steam-runtime-tools/README.md

-We can get a more predictable library stack than the `LD_LIBRARY_PATH`-based Steam Runtime by making an alternative runtime available over `/usr`, `/lib*`, `/bin`, `/sbin`, analogous to Flatpak runtimes, possibly using [libcapsule][] to share the host's graphics driver stack.
-(This mode is not yet implemented.)
+We can get a more predictable library stack than the `LD_LIBRARY_PATH`-based Steam Runtime by making an alternative runtime available over `/usr`, `/lib*`, `/bin`, `/sbin`, analogous to Flatpak runtimes, using some or all of the host system's graphics stack.

+A future goal is to use [libcapsule][] to avoid the library dependencies of the host system's graphics stack influencing the libraries loaded by games, particularly libstdc++.
+This is not yet implemented.

 [libcapsule]: https://gitlab.collabora.com/vivek/libcapsule/

 Building a relocatable install
 ------------------------------

-On a system with autoconf-archive 20160916-1~bpo8+1 or later, check out libcapsule from git and use `aclocal -I m4 --install` to copy required macros to the `m4` directory.
-Put it in the `libcapsule/` subdirectory of `pressure-vessel`.
+Build a Debian source package (`.dsc`, `.debian.tar.*`, `.orig.tar.*` for libcapsule 0.20180430.0 or later, on a system with autoconf-archive 20160916-1~bpo8+1 or later.
+Put it in the top-level directory of `pressure-vessel`, for example:

+    dcmd cp ../build-area/libcapsule_0.20180430.0-0co1.dsc .

 The build system also needs `bubblewrap` and `debootstrap`.

-To make the built version compatible with older systems, you will need a Debian 8 'jessie' chroot with some extra packages (SteamOS 2 'brewmaster' is not suitable, because its amd64 and i386 linux-libc-dev packages are not co-installable).
+To make the built version compatible with older systems, you will need a Debian 8 'jessie' chroot with some extra packages.
+SteamOS 2 'brewmaster' is not suitable, because its amd64 and i386 linux-libc-dev packages are not co-installable.

+To prepare the chroot:

     sudo debootstrap jessie /srv/jessie http://deb.debian.org/debian
     echo 'deb-src http://deb.debian.org/debian jessie main' | \